 There is a structure close to the Modal verbs MUST, NEED, OUGHT TO or SHOULD.
 It is TO BE (SUPPOSED) TO.

-We can recur to the structure later in the grammar journey.
+Grammars name it the Passive.
+We can recur to it later in the grammar journey.
 Let us now exercise our brains in